 Quite a bit of research is being done as of late regarding the best approach for the treatment of catamenial epilepsy.
 By demonstrating in animals as well as humans that progesterone has anti-convulsant properties, it is quickly becoming a more studied treatment, placing it as one of the commonplace treatments to be considered alongside the typical, traditional treatment methods for treating the diagnosis of catamenial epilepsy, including AED’s, acetazolamide or benzodiazepines.
 Of course, larger trials and further investigation can still be warranted to identify the most effective treatment of the seizure disorder.

 Recent studies have, however, provided an improved understanding of the pathophysiology of catamenial epilepsy.
 The progesterone metabolite allopregnanolone has been identified as a neurosteroid produced within the body that has powerful antiseizure activity.
 In animal studies, when progesterone and allopregnanolone levels in brain decrease, it has been shown to increase seizure susceptibility.
-Natural progesterone therapy has proven to be effective in women with epilepsy.
+Natural progesterone therapy has proven to be effective in some women with epilepsy.